Tenece-BEZAO/PropertyMgt_API/README.md

 *	Inspection checks – This table is designed to serve the purpose that all inspection checks are tracked and if any observation is found then they can be used for corrections or warnings to be given to residents.

-*	Maintenance Requests – This table helps to keep track of maintenance requests logged and ensure that they are being serviced by the maintenance staff on time.
+*	MaintenanceRequests – This table helps to keep track of maintenance requests logged and ensure that they are being serviced by the maintenance staff on time.

 *	Lease: It keeps a track of lease details agreed between management company and resident Id.
 It has attributes like lease id, lease term, lease start and end date etc.